 As a male dog owner, you want to name your dog something that fits their breed, size, and personality.
 Naming a guard dog, ‘Fluffy,’ just doesn’t work.
 But finding the perfect tough dog names for stronger dogs can be a challenge when you don’t have a list of ideas to work from.

 If you are lacking inspiration, fear not!
 We’ve compiled a list of over 200 male dog names that are tough, strong, and powerful.
 It does not matter if you are naming a big dog or naming a medium-sized German Shepherd, you want your dog’s name to mirror their personality.

 The 200-plus tough and strong male dog names below can not only be used for more aggressive breeds but can actually be used as fun for smaller pups too.
 There’s no reason why you can’t name your little Cavapoo something like “Maximus.”
 Let’s jump in and check out our favorite strong, powerful, and tough dog names.

 If you give your dog royal treatment, you should consider some of these regal names.
 Some of these are great for breeds that may come from a regal background or if the dogs were bred for royalty.
 These names command attention and make a bold statement.

 |Regal Names For Male Dogs|

 The military is a great place to look for inspiration for a strong dog name.
-Whether it’s a former member of the US military, or a military member overseas, each of these names will command attention.
+Whether it’s a former US military member or a military member overseas, each of these names commands attention.
 These names are great for military members, veterans, hunters, or anyone who just likes these tough dog names.

 |Male Military Dog Names|

 Some dog owners want to name their male dog something completely unique.
-This could be naming a Boerboel after their country of origin, a name after other animals, warrior, or even a tough dog name after their favorite movie or just some very scary dog names.
-Let’s look at over 75 different tough dog names that you aren’t likely to hear anywhere else.
+This could be naming a Boerboel after their country of origin, a name after other animals, warriors, or even a tough dog name after their favorite movie or just some very scary dog names.
+Let’s look at over 75 tough dog names you aren’t likely to hear anywhere else.